On this page:

 - If the wind is blowing in Camps Bay, they head to the False Bay coast.

-- If it is cloudy in town, the Southern suburbs will be nicer, or go north towards Blouberg.
+- If it is cloudy in town, the Southern suburbs may be nicer, or go north towards Blouberg.

 - The West Coast is often sunny when it is raining in the Southern suburbs.